 George Blanda: 1981

-George Blanda was not only a Hall of Fame quarterback, but he was also a kicker and played a record 26 seasons.
-He was born September 17, 1927, in Youngwood, Westmoreland County, the son of a Slovak coal miner.
-He had seven brothers and played football at Youngwood High School.
-He was a quarterback and kicker at the University of Kentucky, under famed coach “Bear” Bryant.
-He entered the NFL in 1949 with the Chicago Bears and the next year played for the Baltimore Colts.
-He came back to the Bears and put in eight years with them.
-He then spent six years with the Houston Oilers and capped his career with eight seasons as an Oakland Raider.
-Blanda finished his career as the NFL’s all-time leading scorer with 2,002 points.
-He retired from football at the age of 47.
-Blanda was inducted into the Hall of Fame in 1981, and died on September 27, 2010, at the age of 83.
+George Blanda is a 1981 Hall of Fame quarterback, AND a kicker.
+He was born September 17, 1927, in Westmoreland County.
+Growing up with seven brothers, he played football at Youngwood High School.
+Blanda played both QB and kicker at the University of Kentucky, under famed Coach “Bear” Bryant.
+In 1949 Blanda entered the NFL with the Chicago Bears.
+The next year he played for the Baltimore Colts before returning to the Bears for eight years.
+From there, Blanda went on to play with the Houston Oilers for six seasons and then capped his career with eight seasons as an Oakland Raider.
+Finishing his career as the NFL’s all-time leading scorer—with 2,002 points—Blanda retired at the age of 47.
+George Blanda became a Hall of Fame inductee in 1981.
+He died September 27, 2010, at the age of 83.